visitbethel/docker-enabler/FAQs.md

 - Use `variable providers` as stipulated in `Silver Fabric SDK API` as source of runtime context variables

 ***Note***: Out the box, Silver Fabric allows you to do the above 3 out of 4 approaches.

+####FAQ4.
+When a Silver Fabric component restarts or crashes, what happens to the underlying Docker container it manages?####

+The underlying Docker container if previously provisioned is removed completely.
+We do not want to leave a possibly corrupted container hanging around, since its much easier to spin a new one up quicker.